aledcuevas/dnm-simulation/README.md

 Other parameters that ought to be tweaked for the simulation are encased in the following variables:
 `SIMULATION_PARAMETERS`, `SCRAPING_PARAMETERS`, and `PR_PARAMETERS`.

+### Usage and Output

+Once the simulation is parameterized, the simulation can be started.
+On the screen you will see a counter of days.
+This counter tracks the current day being simulated in the market.
+In the current state, the simulation will not save any results to disk apart from parameter summaries.
+This is intentional.
+There are many Python dictionaries which are used to track various things in the scrapers, such as abundance estimations, revenue estimates, and coverage.
+These can be chosed to be serialized to disk as needed.